BitsumFoundation/bitsum_core/README.md

 $> cd bitsum
 ```

 To go futher you have to have a number of packages and utilities.
+You need at least gcc 5.4.

 * `build-essential` package:
     ```